 But if we believe that these words came from God, and that they are able to be understood across all time – all of human history – even as humanity matured through eras of reasoning, then we know that philosophy will never outgrow it.
 The Bible will be able to do more than keep up, it will have the capacity to speak powerfully to whatever philosophical era is current.

-I desire to compel the person who only feels safe within the confines of a modernistic approach to the Bible, that God is bigger and His Word is able to handle philosophical changes.
-We might not like the change or even understand the change, but change is here, and Christians have a duty to contextualise.
-What we proclaim, we do in service of the hearer.
-We can’t do that if we don’t take the time to understand where people are coming from – or throw our hands up at the times we live in.
-Instead, we are being invited to strive for a higher level of maturity in the way we communicate, so that God’s Word is esteemed through our testimony in the very midst of these times.
-Here’s a verse of exhortation:
+I appeal to the person who only feels safe within the confines of a modernistic approach to the Bible (proof texts and systematic theology), that God is bigger and His Word is able to handle philosophical changes.
+We might not like the change or even understand the change, but change is here, and we have the opportunity to contextualise.
+Which is so important because what we proclaim, we do in service of the hearer.
+We can’t do that if we don’t take the time to understand where people are coming from, and expect them to understand the gospel from the angle their grandparents heard it (look at Paul’s example in Acts 17 of contextualising the message).

 God’s Word is unshakeable, but whatever reasoning man has contrived around its interpretation is subject to shaking.

-(As an aside, for the postmodern I am encouraging groundedness in truth.
+(For the alternate audience: the postmodern thinker, I encourage a deep groundedness in truth.
 Truth is not arbitrary, it is an anchor.
 But while postmoderns dislike hierarchy, and thus have a complicated relationship with authority, even here the Bible meets you without being heavy-handed or dogmatic.
-We’ll address that in the next post).
+Come along and see in the next post).

 Philosophy & Symbolism

-We’re building toward how God’s word can be approached in a way that transcends philosophical eras.
-Let’s pave the road a bit further by explaining how philosophy views symbolism & objective reality:
+We’ve been building toward how God’s word can be approached in a way that transcends philosophical eras.
+Let’s pave the way a bit further by explaining how philosophy (man’s highest reasoning) explains symbolism & objective reality:

 If you’re a Christian, and more of a modernist than postmodernist, you probably hate that quote.
 Yes, a chair is objective in the sense that you see a chair and I see a chair.
 Everyone can use it as a chair, and its not going to dissolve into a heap of dust overnight.
 However, in another sense, if you break that chair down to its smallest parts, what we see with our eyes does not fully comprehend the nature of the “chair.”
 We aren’t thinking about the energies that bind that matter together and give us this temporary product and experience of “chair.”

-Before you wave your hand as a Christian and state that, “‘God holds all things together (Col 1:17),’ and we don’t need to philosophise the concept of a chair because we accept in faith that God sustains its matter and energies,” Stop and consider one more time.
+Before you dismiss the conversation by stating that, “‘God holds all things together (Col 1:17),’ and we don’t need to philosophise the concept of a chair because we accept in faith that God sustains its matter and energies,” consider again!

 Modernist Christianity has lost its voice

-At the same time we need to show the loving respect of being willing to think about things from the other person’s shoes.
-You Christian, are surrounded by a world more and more concerned with accountability – with reason – reason that is founded on both justice & sustainability.
+We are surrounded by a world more and more concerned with accountability – with reason – reason that is founded on both justice & sustainability.
 This is part of the shift from postmodernism to metamodernism.
 In postmodernism we had a free-love relationship with relativity.
-Now, in metamodernism, relativity is still welcome, but there is a greater demand of integrity from anyone who wants to hold their claim on reality in a way that affects others.
+Now, in metamodernism, relativity is still welcome, but, as I said above, there is a greater demand of integrity from anyone who wants to hold their claim on reality in a way that affects others.

 The Christianity of modernism does not hold up to that test.
-For one thing, people are leaving the institution of the church in droves, and that tells us that something has shifted in the weight the religious institution carries (yes, even non-denominational evangelical churches are modernist institutions).
+For one thing, people are leaving the institution of the church in droves, and that tells us that something has shifted greatly in the weight the religious institution carries.

 Love of Tradition & Seeking to Control Truth

-I’m inviting you to consider that the Bible continues to speak powerfully in this strange new world, but we have to adapt.
-We are the ones who have to let go of tradition, once again.
+The Bible continues to speak powerfully in this strange new world, but we have to adapt.
+We have to let go of tradition, once again.
 After all, God has set a major precedent of testing His people in this way.
-Both the sincerity of our faith and the hardness of our hearts are tested by how we handle our traditions when they are rightfully challenged.
+Both the sincerity of our faith and the hardness of our hearts are tested by how we handle our traditions when they are rightfully challenged (Matt.
+22:29).
 This is a good thing!
 Tradition is bound to build up, cocooning the truth into oblivion.
-It is the old wineskin, which is tantamount to a living vine that has petrified into wall paper.
+It is the old wineskin (Matt.
+9:17), which is tantamount to a living vine that has petrified into wall paper.
 Tradition petrifies truth because it wants to control it.

 You and I are not called to control truth.
 Truth is a person.
 We are called to follow Jesus, and with that we need not carry the cultural baggage of philosophical thought or eras of reason.
 At the same time, we can contextualise our way of communicating to the age in which we live.

-After all, that is what God has done for us, and here is the connection we’ve been building to:
+After all, that is what God has done for us, and here is the connection I have been building to:

 God, Objective Reality & Symbolism